 Storybase also breaks down the demographic of the types of people searching for your term, so that you can better understand the audience behind each keyword.
 This can also help you tailor your content to them to create something more engaging and useful for those who find you.

-Content you create related to this can therefore be tailored to the user, their needs and their intentions when they buy.
-In this instance, you could create a post on the longest lasting stationary or a brand comparison piece for those searching for business needs, and a cute post listing the top 10 prettiest stationary/focussing on the latest stationary trends for your younger visitors.
+The content you create related to this can therefore be tailored to the user, their needs and their intentions when they buy.
+In this instance, you could create a post on the longest-lasting stationery or a brand comparison piece for those searching for business needs, and a visual post listing the top 10 prettiest stationary/focussing on the latest stationery trends for your younger visitors.

 In addition to the demographics tab, you can also find a list of words and topics that are commonly paired with your core keyword in the ‘Related’ section, or create lists of keywords you want to use with the Lists feature.